crowdsecurity/crowdsec-docs/crowdsec-docs/docs/local_api/intro.md

 ## Authentication

-There are tree kinds of authentication to the Local API :
+There are three kinds of authentication to the Local API :

  - Bouncers: they authenticate with a simple API key and can only read decisions